Health spend up by 28 per cent on last year, but will it be enough?

 This will upgrade hospitals, ambulance stations, including new rural stations at Longford, Beaconsfield and Queenstown, and mental health centres.

-It includes funds for the 10 year $580m Launceston General Hospital redevelopment, $87.1 million for the North West Hospitals masterplan, and $120 million for new mental health precincts in Launceston and Burnie.
+It includes funds for the 10-year, $580 million Launceston General Hospital redevelopment, $87.1 million for the North West Hospitals masterplan, and $120 million for new mental health precincts in Launceston and Burnie.

-Mental health also figures strongly in the budget, but there was nothing specifically given to replace the lost beds and services for the soon to close St Helen's Private.

 The government's Mental Health Reform program is getting a $6.6 million spend that promises to improve services for Tasmanians with severe and complex mental illness.